 So as you will probably figure as with processors and RAM, the larger the number, the better.
 But what is the minimum?
 And what is optimal?

 You will want a fair amount of memory to guarantee you can smoothly run your DJ software and plugins, but if you’re not using video functions, you don’t need to go too crazy with size.
-I would suggest going for at least 512GB of internal storage, but 256GB may be acceptable for the following reason:
+I would suggest going for at least 512GB of internal storage, but 256GB may be acceptable for the following reasons:

 Use an external hard drive for tracks and mixes

-If you own a high spec laptop, you won’t have a problem storing tracks and mixes on the internal hard disk, but if you want to ensure you have no problems with it, then an external hard disk is well worth buying.
+If you own a high-spec laptop, you won’t have a problem storing tracks and mixes on the internal hard disk, but if you want to ensure you have no problems with it, then an external hard disk is well worth buying.

 That will enable you to only use the internal hard drive for running the operating system, software and plugins.
-At the same time, any tunes, mixes and samples can be kept separate on the external disk.
+At the same time, any tunes, mixes, and samples can be kept separate on the external disk.